-- 49. The actual strength of NATO M-day Ground Forces in Northern Italy amounts to: - (a) Indigenous forces: 5 divisions, 11 brigades/regiments and 1 missile brigade - (b) US Forces: 1 Sergeant battalion
+- The actual strength of NATO assigned/earmarked(1) ground forces located in Northern Italy amounts to: - Indigenous forces: 6 divisions, 9 brigades/regiments and 1 missile brigade. - US forces: (b) 1 Sergeant battalion and 1 AMF(L) airborne battalion(2).

-The majority of these forces are already located in the Combat Zone and may reach their GDP positions within 1 to 2 days.
+The majority of these forces are already located in the combat zone and may reach their GDP positions within 1 to 2 days.
 They can be brought to war authorized strength within 4 days.